Maud de Badlesmere

 Personal and Family Information

-Her husband was Roger FitzPaen, de Baskerville, de Northwood.
-They were married, but the date and place have not been found.
+Her second husband was John de Vere, who she married in BEF MAR 1335.
+The place has not been found.
 They had no known children.

 Pedigree Chart (3 generations)